-Dudley College of Technology (DCT) places emphasis on enabling students to develop the independent learning capabilities that will equip them for lifelong learning and future employment, as well as academic achievement.
+There is an emphasis on enabling students to develop the independent learning capabilities that will equip them for lifelong learning and future employment, as well as academic achievement.
 A mixture of independent study, teaching and academic support from the learning hub provides the students with the holistic support required to achieve within higher education.
-DCT gives the students an online individual learning plan which will support the students with communication with teaching staff, accessing grades and creating individual goals and targets.
-DCT also provides a Personal Academic Tutoring system that enables students to reflect on progress and build up a profile of skills, achievements and experiences that will help them to flourish and be successful.
+The College gives the students an online individual learning plan which will support the students with communication with teaching staff, accessing grades and creating individual goals and targets.
+The College also provides a Personal Academic Tutoring system that enables students to reflect on progress and build up a profile of skills, achievements and experiences that will help them to flourish and be successful.
 As part of the academic support meetings with Personal Academic Tutors are scheduled on at least four occasions in each year of the course.